-The exploded diagram below shows all the various components which go to make up a complete signal, although you can fit as few or as many of the detailing parts as you wish for your model.
+The exploded diagram below shows the various components which go to make up a complete signal, although you can fit as few or as many of the detailing parts as you wish for your model.
 We recommend you read the construction advice below on how to remove parts, adhesives etc. Suggested order of assembly:

-- · Slide LED PCB through slot in head mount - · Push fit or glue head mount onto aluminium post - Push fit post into main base plate and align - · Glue front and back of head cover over LED's - Dry fit or glue ladder between head mount & base - Glue base cover under base if desired - · Glue handrails, phone, location board if desired
+- Slide LED PCB through slot in head mount - · Push fit or glue head mount onto aluminium post - Push fit post into main base plate and align - Glue single or double aspect front cover to back Dry fit or glue ladder between head mount & base - Glue base cover under base if desired - · Glue handrails, phone, location board if desired